 Our final stop on the peninsula was Stykkishólmur, a quaint, colorful harbor town on the northern coast.
 If you’re willing to climb a few steps, a lighthouse sits atop a basalt island that affords a beautiful panoramic view of the town, fjord, and sea.

-With the skies starting to cloud up and night approaching, we headed back toward Reykjavik, stopping for dinner in at the Settlement Centre Restaurant in the town of Borgarnes.
+With the skies starting to cloud up and night approaching, we headed back toward Reykjavik, stopping for dinner at the restaurant at the Settlement Centre in the town of Borgarnes.
 It was pricier than we were expecting, but the food was phenomenal.
 The Settlement Centre itself would have made an excellent stop if we had had more time; there are interesting displays that chronicle the history of human habitation on the island.

 Driving the Snæfellsnes Peninsula was a perfect way to spend our first day in Iceland, as it offered us a taste of so many of the delights the island has to offer.
 We were blessed with good weather and often had the road to ourselves, which made us feel like were were alone on this otherworldly paradise.
 You won’t regret making a day of it!